 Pulp Fiction.
 The Dark Knight.
 Schindler’s List.
-Each of these movies enjoys a spot in film’s pantheon, and in 2022 can be called classics without reaching.
+Each of these films enjoy a spot in film’s pantheon, and qualify as modern classics.
 This will inevitably make more than a few folks who grew up in these movies’ eras wither on the spot.
 For them, “classic” refers to films made before their time: The oldies but goodies from the 1970s, 60s, and 50s.
 “Old” and “classic” being relative terms, and Netflix being a revolving door for any movie the streaming service can’t claim as an “original,” a line can be drawn that divides everything made after 1990 or so from everything made before.

 White Christmas (1954)

-Every year, we argue about whether or not Die Hard is the greatest Christmas movie of all time, and we wax nostalgic about the time we shot our own eye with a BB Gun after watching A Christmas Story for the millionth time.
-Nothing gets us in the holiday spirit quite like White Christmas, though.
+Every year, people argue about whether or not Die Hard is the greatest Christmas movie of all time, or wax nostalgic about the time they shot themself with a BB gun after watching A Christmas Story for the millionth time.
+Nothing compares to White Christmas, though.
 It’s absurdly saccharine.
 It’s unabashedly cheerful.
 It’s a sappy, romantic musical.
-It’s the film version of a Starbucks peppermint mocha, and yet it remains a holiday classic because of the execution, the star power, and yes, the sentiment.
-It probably also has something to do with the fact that it features Bing Crosby singing the Irving Berlin hit “White Christmas,” which, according to Guinness, is still the best-selling single worldwide fifty years later.
-Just because it’s an old movie, doesn’t mean it can’t be a hit.
+It’s the film version of a Starbucks peppermint mocha, and yet it remains a holiday classic because of the execution, the star power, and, yes, the sentiment.
+It probably also has something to do with the fact that it features Bing Crosby singing the Irving Berlin hit “White Christmas,” which, according to Guinness, is still the best-selling single worldwide more than 60 years later.

 Cairo Station (1958)

-Youssef Chahine’s neorealist-noir bromide holds the distinction of being the first Arabic film submitted for consideration in the 31st Academy Awards’ Best Foreign Language Film category.
-The Academy accepted it as the Egyptian entry for that year, but it didn’t make it through the nomination process.
-So it goes.
-It’s still a great classic movie!
-That’s all that matters!
-Chahine documents Egyptian life after the 1952 fall of the Egyptian Monarchy, considering working class struggles and the relationship between sexual repression and sexual violence; he packs a great deal of thought into an hour and 10 minutes of running time, and makes every beat count.
+Youssef Chahine’s neorealist-noir bromide holds the distinction of being the first Arabic film submitted for consideration in the Academy Awards’ Best Foreign Language Film category.
+The Academy accepted it as the Egyptian entry for 1959, but it didn’t make it through the nomination process.
+So it goes, but it’s still a great movie, and that’s all that matters.
+Chahine documents Egyptian life after the 1952 fall of the Egyptian monarchy, with a focus on working class struggles and the relationship between sexual repression and sexual violence.
+He packs a great deal of thought into an hour and 10 minutes of running time, and makes every beat count.
 An economic, excellent movie.

-If it’s not already clear based on Cairo Station’s presence on this list, Youssef Chahine is a pretty big deal in 1950s – 1960s classic world cinema.
-Saladin shouldn’t be called “revelatory,” because Saladin came well before better-known movies about the Crusades, like Robin Hood (take your pick), Kingdom of Heaven, and Lionheart; at the same time the film had the misfortune of being sandwiched between those movies and movies like Ivanhoe and King Richard and the Crusaders.
-Here we see a pattern of the movies showing audiences these medieval religious wars from an Arab perspective instead of just a European POV; whatever you think of the film itself, and this classic film is very good, the shift in vantage makes a big difference.
+If it’s not already clear based on Cairo Station’s presence on this list, Youssef Chahine is a pretty big deal in 1950s and 1960s world cinema.
+Saladin shouldn’t be called “revelatory,” because Saladin came well before better-known movies about the Crusades, like Robin Hood (take your pick), Kingdom of Heaven, and Lionheart.
+At the same time, the film had the misfortune of being sandwiched between those movies and movies like Ivanhoe and King Richard and the Crusaders.
+Here, we see a pattern of the movies showing audiences these medieval religious wars from an Arabic perspective instead of just a European POV.
+Whatever you think of the film itself, and the film is very good, the shift in vantage makes a big difference.

 Monty Python and the Holy Grail (1975)

 There’s a scientific trial worth conducting to prove which Monty Python movie has the most staying power among all Monty Python movies, quantified through quotability.
-As no one’s dedicated themselves to this important undertaking, we’ll just have to take our best guess on Monty Python and the Holy Grail, a movie whose title alone will, for most viewers, spark a free association recitation of various one-liners responsible for keeping the picture alive in popular consciousness almost a half century after its release.
-Your father was a hamster; strange women lying in ponds distributing swords is no basis for a system of government; it’s just a flesh wound; The Holy Grail is an all-time classic movie worthy of your time.
+As no one’s dedicated themself to this important undertaking, I’ll just have to take my best guess on Monty Python and the Holy Grail.
+The movie’s title alone will, for many viewers, spark a free association recitation of various one-liners responsible for keeping the picture alive in popular consciousness almost a half century after its release: Your father was a hamster, strange women lying in ponds distributing swords is no basis for a system of government, it’s just a flesh wound.
+The Holy Grail is an all-timer.

 Apocalypse Now Redux (1979)

-Napalm in the morning; ego and ambition on the screen.
+Napalm in the morning, ego and ambition on the screen.
 Apocalypse Now, Redux or not, remains the Hollywood object lesson of big budget auteurist filmmaking escaping from the filmmaker’s control.
 For the audience, only the result matters.
-There’s nothing quite like Francis Ford Coppola’s monumental war picture, whether with or without that extra 49 minutes of appended footage.
-For the people who made the movie, production was a unique Hell on Earth, a shoot totalling nearly one year in length stymied by the elements, by funding, by Martin Sheen’s heart attack, and by, yes, graverobbing; it’s quite a story to read about, quite a movie to watch, and quite a memory most anyone involved in putting the whole thing together would rather not revisit.
+There’s nothing quite like Francis Ford Coppola’s monumental war picture, with or without that extra 49 minutes of appended footage.
+For the people who made the movie, production was a unique hell on Earth, a shoot totaling nearly one year in length stymied by the elements, by funding, by Martin Sheen’s heart attack, and by, yes, grave robbing.
+It’s quite a story to read about, quite a movie to watch, and quite a memory most anyone involved in putting the whole thing together would rather not revisit.

 She’s Gotta Have It (1986)